-Otitis media with effusion (OME): A condition of the middle ear characterized by inflammation and fluid accumulation.
-The signs and symptoms of acute infection, such as acute pain, are absent.
+Otitis media with effusion (OME): A condition of the middle ear characterized by fluid accumulation in the middle ear without signs or symptoms of infection.

 Rhinorrhea: A condition where the nasal cavity is filled with a significant amount of mucous fluid; commonly known as "runny nose."